sugarlabs/turtleblocksjs/guide/README.md

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/media1.svg'</img>

-Using the show block to display text; the orientation of the text matches the orientation of the turtle.
+Using the Show block to display text; the orientation of the text matches the orientation of the turtle.
+[RUN LIVE](https://turtle.sugarlabs.org/?file=Media-1.tb&run=True)

 7. Sensors
 ----------